cucumber/docs/content/docs/bdd/who-does-what.md

 The `Feature` line names the feature.
 This should be a short label.

+`As a` describes the role of the people/users being served by the feature.

+`I want` is a one sentence explanation of what the Feature is expected to do.

 `In order to` presents the reason/justification for having the feature.
 In general, this should match to one of the project’s core purposes or “business values” such as: